Little Amal

 The puppet's Little Amal persona originated as a character in The Jungle, a play created in the former Calais jungle encampment in 2015.
 The name Amal means "hope" in Arabic.
 Little Amal represents a nine-year-old Syrian refugee girl who, in The Walk project, travels alone across Europe to find her mother.
 "Dozens" of designers and craftspeople combined to create the puppet, which is controlled by at least three puppeteers: two to move the hands, and one interior puppeteer who walks on heavily-weighted stilts, and controls the head, eyes and mouth by hand via a mechanism called the harp.

-In some areas, Little Amal's reception was mixed, with some racist or even violent responses, but in most towns the performance was a joyful occasion.
+In some areas, Little Amal's reception was mixed, with some racist or even violent responses, but in most towns there was no problem.
 On the South Bank in London, she walked side by side with Handspring's Joey the War Horse.

 The Walk

-The Walk was a "travelling art festival ... which [was] a celebration of migration and cultural diversity", organised by the British production companies The Walk Productions and Good Chance in collaboration with the South African Handspring Puppet Company.
+The Walk is a "travelling art festival ... a celebration of migration and cultural diversity", organised by the British production companies The Walk Productions and Good Chance in collaboration with the South African Handspring Puppet Company.
 The artistic director was Amir Nizar Zuabi, and the producers were Stephen Daldry, David Lan, Tracey Seaward and Naomi Webb.
 The project involved "celebrated artists, major cultural institutions, community groups and humanitarian organisations".
 The event consisted primarily of a puppet representing a displaced refugee child who was fleeing from war and separated from her family, walking across Europe to find her mother, and wishing to attend school: "The puppet represent[ed] displaced children, who [had] been separated from their families, and by travelling over 8000 km they hope[d] that Little Amal [would] share the urgent message from all young refugees Don't forget about us".

 The founders of Handspring Puppet Company, Basil Jones and Adrian Kohler, have said, "The story of refugees is so important for the whole world.
 Many countries are on the move because of conflict, climate change, farmers that can't work anymore through lack of rain.
 It's the big story of our time.
 Because it's an outdoor event, The Walk has the potential of bringing people together again.
 At a moment when theatres are struggling to re-open this is something everyone can be a part of".
 Project director Amir Nizar Zuabi said, "The purpose of The Walk is to highlight the potential of the refugee, not just their dire circumstances".